aliuosio/mage2.docker/README.md

 #### Bugs
 * ~~check that all commands function in post-build.sh~~
 * ~~sampledata deploy error on docker-compose build~~
+* on first run of install.sh the MySQL Container is not ready for connections

 #### Contribute
 Please Contribute by creating a fork of this repository.